New Student Advising and Orientation Overview

 Can I take studio art classes as a non-major?

 Typically, no. The studio resources are limited, and the discipline is resource intensive.
 A minor is offered in Art History.
-A STEAM minor is offered.
+A STEAM minor is offered for non-majors interested in studio arts.

 Can I take Design classes as a non-major?

 Design 111 and 211 are open to non-majors because they are also GURs.
 All other courses require major status.
-There is a User Experience (UX) Design Minor via the Engineering Technology Department.
+There is also a User Experience (UX) Design Minor available through the Engineering Technology Department.

 Classes for non-majors